HustLion/HustLionToolkit/README.md

 To resolve it, simply use:
 	sudo apt-get install

+Shortcut to toggle windowed and fullscreen mode (default is Alt+Enter)

 Resources:
 * [FreeType](http://www.freetype.org/): FreeType is a freely available software library to render fonts.
 Use `freetype-config` to check the version of the library that is installed on your system.